 Visualization helps to catch errors and anomalies.
 However, visualizing Scala application logs requires lengthy configuration and can distract teams from their real work.

 While Scala logging with SLF4J implementation using Logback or Log4J 2 can be useful, it is not easy to monitor logs remotely.
 In the production environment, it’s better to correlate several application and infrastructure logs together.
 All this requires centralized logging.

 SolarWinds® Loggly® offers cloud-based log management with advanced features to assist in log monitoring and analysis.
 The agentless architecture of Loggly helps ensure you can get started quickly and don’t have to spend time and effort installing the software.
 Depending on your SLF4J implementation for Scala logging, you can find simple scripts to send your logs to Loggly.

 Loggly adds agility to your search and analysis with several advanced features for troubleshooting.
 It can automatically parse the most common types of log files into numerous fields for simpler analysis and visualization.

 Its dynamic field explorer lets you browse through your parsed logs with data logically structured under various fields.
 It helps ensure you can find the most relevant information from the logs without using several search queries.
-You can also trace application logs in real time using the live tail feature.
 Further, Loggly integrates with GitHub and Jira, which helps you perform troubleshooting tasks more efficiently.